Gyro-Stabilized Cars / Motorcycles

 Shilovsky claimed his designs were actually lighter than the

-accounts for 3–5% of the vehicle weight, which is comparable to
+Brennan, accounts for 3–5% of the vehicle weight, which is

-the bogie weight saved in using a single track design.
+comparable to the bogie weight saved in using a single track

-a right of way problem in developed countries.
-Wheel profiles
+introducing a right of way problem in developed countries.
+Wheel

-which permit sharp cornering tend to encounter the classical
+profiles which permit sharp cornering tend to encounter the

-hunting oscillation at low speeds.
-Running on a single rail is an
+classical hunting oscillation at low speeds.
+Running on a single

-serious problems arise if the gyro axis is vertical.
-There is a
+most serious problems arise if the gyro axis is vertical.
+There

-component of turn rate Ω {\displaystyle \Omega } \Omega acting
+is a component of turn rate Ω {\displaystyle \Omega } \Omega

-about the gimbal pivot, so that an additional gyroscopic moment is
+acting about the gimbal pivot, so that an additional gyroscopic

 The balancing loop will become unstable.
 However, an identical